chestnyh/trading-assist/docs/DSL/versions/1.0.0/1-intro.md

 ## Root

 Root level is an array.
-That consist sequence of items.
+That consist sequence of items.(probably not reconsider this part)

 ## Item